Public Transportation and Bikes

 Los Angeles (including Pasadena) has an extensive public transportation network.

 Los Angeles and surrounding areas.
 The Metro includes rail and bus lines to get you in and around the Los Angeles area.
 Metro riders must purchase a re-loadable Transit Access Pass (TAP) card for fare payment.
 Discount (subsidized) TAP cards are available for purchase at the Caltech Bookstore when you show your Caltech ID.

 Pasadena and surrounding areas.
-Pasadena's public transportation includes the Pasadena ARTS Bus, the Metro Gold Line, and Foothill Transit.
+Pasadena's public transportation includes the Pasadena Bus (ligne 10 stop at Caltech), the Metro Gold Line, and Foothill Transit.
 Foothill Transit serves the San Gabriel and Pomona Valleys.
 Bus lines link Pasadena to Pomona and Claremont via Arcadia, Azusa, Duarte, and Glendora.
-Line 501 serves North Hollywood to Pasadena
+Line 501 serves North Hollywood to Pasadena.

 Pasadena Transit is offering the Caltech population free bus transit in Pasadena.
 To take advantage, you need to get a Try Transit pass added to your TAP card by Kristina Valenzuela.

 Caltech and Jet Propulsion Laboratory (JPL).
 The Caltech Transit Guide provides an on-campus as well as off-campus transportation guide for the Caltech community.
 More information about public transportation options and subsidies can be found on the Parking website.